-To open the Export Settings dialog box, click Settings in the Adobe Media Encoder main application window or choose Edit > Export Settings.
+To open the Export Settings dialog box, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

 The Export Settings dialog box includes a large viewing area on the left, which includes Source and Output panels.